N-Argyle/node-slack-file-downloader/README.md

 ## Contributing

 Feel free to fork.
-This was a one of project to quickly download some old Slack workspace files.
+This was a one-off project to quickly download some old Slack workspace files.
 I don't plan on maintaining it unless I need to use it again.